Lootex (LOOT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Lootex Historical Price

-According to the latest data gathered on Lootex live price page, the current price of Lootex is 0.00310371USD.
-The circulating supply of Lootex(LOOT) is 13.00M LOOT , giving it a market capitalization of $40.35K.
+According to the latest data gathered on Lootex live price page, the current price of Lootex is 0.00292622USD.
+The circulating supply of Lootex(LOOT) is 13.00M LOOT , giving it a market capitalization of $38.04K.

 The Lootex Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of LOOT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.